won5830/BIOS270-AU25/HW/HW2/HW2.md

 - [ ] The app runs this line only once when first loaded and won't rerun it.
 - [ ] The app waits (pauses) until the user clicks the button before continuing.
-- [O] When the user clicks the button, Streamlit reruns the entire script from the top, and `align_clicked` becomes `True` for that run, allowing the code inside `if align_clicked:` to execute.
+- [x] When the user clicks the button, Streamlit reruns the entire script from the top, and `align_clicked` becomes `True` for that run, allowing the code inside `if align_clicked:` to execute.

 ---